-- Mechatronics associate degree requires Work-Based Learning (WBL).
-For WBL courses, students must complete an intake form with their advisor. - Credit for prior learning may be available for some courses.
+- □ Mechatronics associate degree requires Work-Based Learning (WBL).
+For WBL courses, students must complete an intake form with the WBL coordinator. - □ Credit for prior learning may be available for some courses.

 Program Options: Mechatronics offers an associate degree (A40350), diploma (D40350), and certificate (C40350).